tuxtof/labs/calm/lab6/calm_workshop_lab6.rst

   [dbservers]
    ntnxdbhost ansible_ssh_host=IP ADDRESS

-Here the webserver would be configured on the ntnxweb host and the dbserver on a server called ntnxdbhost.
+Here the [webservers] would be configured on the ntnxweb host and the [dbservers] on a server called ntnxdbhost.
 The stack can be deployed using the following
 command: